 By giving university students, entrepreneurs or other groups space, sometimes even subsidizing the accommodation so that the activities occur in our hostel.
 We have agreements with universities whose students can work on real cases and with real customers at Twentytú.

 We participate in the “Be a Tourist in Your City” campaign, which allows residents to enjoy our accommodation at a very low price, together with guided tours through the Poble Nou District.
 We organize open events that the neighbours can participate in (for example Zumba Master Classes, music concerts,..);

 We are part of the “rate solidarity” campaign and contribute to social organizations for every double room booking.

-We are in dialogue with various agents of our neighborhood to maximize the opportunities linked to tourism (for example guided visits to companies, joint actions,..).
-And we promote the Poble Nou Urban District by functioning as platform that brings together interests in art, culture, innovation, cuisine, etc. within our district.
+We are in dialogue with various agents of our neighbourhood to maximize the opportunities linked to tourism (for example guided visits to companies, joint actions,..).
+And we promote the Poble Nou Urban District by functioning as a platform that brings together interests in art, culture, innovation, cuisine, etc. within our district.

 In your opinion, what are the greatest challenges that Barcelona tourism faces right now?

 - Urban planning and anticipating the impact of tourist activity in the territory;

 - Ability to manage.
 Incorporate technology into the management of flows of people and mobility;